kakubei/kakubei.github.io/_posts/2014-09-07-bible-passages.md

 ---
 layout: post
 title: Bible passages explained in modern language
 ---

 I'm not bashing Christianity or any other religion, believe in whatever you want, it's your choice, you're free to choose.
 I for, example, believe that my dog is my god.
 Think about it, we feed them, groom them, pamper them, take them for a walk, pick up their shit!
 Something I wouldn't do even for my own kids, cater to their every need, stroke them, brush them, do anything for them, unconditionally.
 If that's not the description of a god then I don't know what is.
 I know a lot of fervent Christians that are more devout to their dogs than to their god.

+This is just me having a little fun.
+Try not to be offended.

 Here is a very good article about [things that might be “wrong” with Christianity](http://www.patheos.com/blogs/friendlyatheist/2014/08/26/40-problems-with-christianity/)

 I've taken the bible passages from this article for convenience sakes, but really it could apply to any part of the bible.

 Why hasn't the bible been updated?
-Because it's the word of God I hear you say, but, surely, if it were translated into a bit more modern speak more people would understand it  isn't that the whole point?
+Because it's the word of God I hear you say, but, surely, if it were translated into a bit more modern speak more people would understand it, isn't that the whole point?

-Anyway, here are a couple if bible passages translated to modern speak.
+Anyway, here are a couple of bible passages translated to modern speak.

 > The Son of Man will send out his angels, and they will weed out of his kingdom everything that causes sin and all who do evil.
 They will throw them into the blazing furnace, where there will be weeping and gnashing of teeth.